easolhq/easolhq.github.io/docs/reference/objects/menu/index.md

 has_children: true
 ---

 Menu templates define their own schema, in a similar way to blocks.
-All of the attributes defined on a menu's schema are made available via the `menu` object.
+All of the attributes defined on a menu's schema are made available via the `Menu` object.

 For example, consider the following menu schema: